gcallah/MiscWriting/Empire/empire.md

 is informative: the *Optimates* were a declining elite who were trying to retain their elite status, while the *Populares* were a rising elite.
 The first *Populare* to take power, Julius Caesar, offered the members of the declining elite an olive branch.
-Failing to recognize that this was the best offer they were going to get, the *Optimates* rejected his offer, and instead were wiped out.
+Failing to recognize that this was the best offer they were going to get, the *Optimates* rejected it, and instead were essentially wiped out.

+One important fact about the empire that falling upon the Roman civil wars is that it was not an ideological empire.
+Let's look at what that means.

 ## A Non-Ideological Empire